 - Greenhouses

-- Shade houses

-- Hoop houses

-- High tunnels

 - Warehouses

 - Freight container growing operations.

-Category 1 Protected Ag Operation: All PA operations, of any crop, using closed-loop irrigation/chemigation systems.
+Category 1 Protected Ag Operation: All PA operations, of any crop, using closed-loop chemigation systems.
 A closed system is one where any excess chemigation liquid delivered to the crop is captured via trough, drainage tile, or other similar conveyance system, rather than allowed to percolate into the ground.
 Warehouse production structures and freight container growing operations are excluded from Category 1.

-Category 2 Protected Ag Operation: All PA operations, of any crop, using open irrigation/chemigation systems where excess chemigation liquid is not captured.
+Category 2 Protected Ag Operation: All PA operations, of any crop, using open chemigation systems where excess chemigation liquid is not captured.
 Warehouse production structures and freight container growing operations are included in Category 2 regardless of the status of the chemigation system.